ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 .. code-block:: bash

-   Starting monitoring-daemon-tutorial_monitor_1 ... done
+   Starting asyncio-daemon-tutorial_monitor_1 ... done
-   Attaching to monitoring-daemon-tutorial_monitor_1
+   Attaching to asyncio-daemon-tutorial_monitor_1
    monitor_1  | [2020-08-08 16:12:35,772] [INFO] [Dispatcher]: Starting up
    monitor_1  | [2020-08-08 16:12:35,774] [INFO] [Dispatcher]: Shutting down
    monitor_1  | [2020-08-08 16:12:35,774] [INFO] [Dispatcher]: Shutdown finished successfully
-   monitoring-daemon-tutorial_monitor_1 exited with code 0
+   asyncio-daemon-tutorial_monitor_1 exited with code 0

 Everything works properly.
 Dispatcher starts up and exits because there are no monitoring tasks.

 By the end of this section we have the application skeleton ready.
-In the next section will will add first monitoring task.
+In next section will will add first monitoring task.

 Example.com monitor
 -------------------

-In this section we will add the monitoring task that will check the availability of the `http://example.com <http://example.com>`_.
+In this section we will add a monitoring task that will check the availability of the `http://example.com <http://example.com>`_.

 We will start from the extending of our class model with a new type of the monitoring check, the